Uber Is Trying To Improve How Five-Star Ratings Impact Drivers

 There's one update that Uber passengers might not be thrilled about: Uber is going to start charging for returning lost items.
 Drivers will get paid $15 from riders in exchange for delivering wallets, iPhones, and other lost belongings to their rightful owners.

-These changes follow a tumultuous six months for Uber, during which CEO Travis Kalanick resigned, the company underwent two internal investigations regarding harassment, discrimination and workplace culture, and at least 20 employees were terminated.
+These changes follow a tumultuous six months for Uber during which CEO Travis Kalanick resigned, the company underwent two internal investigations regarding harassment, discrimination, and workplace culture, and at least 20 employees were terminated.
 Uber is also currently fighting a major lawsuit from Alphabet over allegedly stolen intellectual property.

 The company has publicly vowed to make itself a better, safer place for its employees, and it's also committed to treating drivers better, too.
 After all, it was just this year that 200,000 Uber users deleted the app from their phones in protest of its perceived mistreatment of taxi drivers.